;

 Key Takeaways

-The Fujitsu XLTH is the best cold-climate ductless heat pump — highest HSPF2 (14.2), lowest operating temp (−15 °F), and 95% capacity at 5 °F. The Mitsubishi SUZ-KA Hyper-Heat is the best ducted option — 100% capacity at 5 °F with the strongest dealer network.
+The Fujitsu XLTH is the best cold-climate ductless heat pump — up to 13.3 HSPF2 / 33.1 SEER2, lowest operating temp (−15 °F), R-32 refrigerant, and 95% capacity at 5 °F. The Mitsubishi SUZ-KA Hyper-Heat is the best ducted option — 100% capacity at 5 °F with the strongest dealer network.
 The Bosch IDS 2.0 offers the best value at 30% less cost.
 Size for the heating load at design temperature, not cooling load.
 A cold-climate heat pump must deliver ≥70% capacity at 5 °F per the NEEP specification.
-Federal and state incentives ($2,000–$16,000) offset the premium for cold-climate models.
+State and utility incentives (plus IRA HEAR / HOMES rebates) offset the premium for cold-climate models — the federal 25C credit expired for installs after Dec 31, 2025 under the OBBBA.